Juvenile Law Investigations in Bay Area

-Guiding You Through the Investigation Process for Juvenile Crimes in the Bay Area
+Guiding You Through the Investigation Process for Juvenile Crimes in Walnut Creek and Beyond

 In California, if a police officer has probable cause to believe that a minor has committed a crime, they can take the child into custody.
 Such action brings up many questions about how the child's case is handled, especially during the investigation process.
 For instance, parents and the child themselves may want to know whether the minor must talk to the police or whether they can have a parent or lawyer present during the interrogation.
 Although straightforward questions, the answers are complicated, as much depends on the age of the child.

 If your child has been taken into custody, reach out to The Law Offices of Johnson & Johnson.
 We're here to help you and your child understand the juvenile crime investigation process in Walnut Creek and determine what actions your child can take to protect their rights.
 Our attorneys have nearly 60 years of combined experience and the training, skills, and resources necessary to deliver the legal representation you need.
 We recognize that this can be a stressful and frightening time for you and your child because there are several unknowns.
 But rest assured that we will do everything necessary to work toward a favorable result in your child's case.

 Do Children Have to Talk to the Police?